ainfinum/Traffic-Sign-Classifier/README.md

 | Speed limit (60km/h)	| Speed limit (60km/h)     		 				|

 The model correctly predicted 7 of the 8 traffic signs which gives an accuracy of 88%.
-It less than the accuracy on the test set of 97% but I have very small test set to compare these results.
+It less than the accuracy on the test set of 97% but my new test set is very small to compare these results.
 I think the model will be able to classify the last image correctly if I will generate images with perspective distortion and add them into the training set.